-Incidents of sexual harassment (SH) sexual exploitation and abuse (SEA) -Contractor shall maintain and enforce the code of conduct (CoC) for all personnel, including sub-contractors for site activities.
-The Code of Conduct will form part of the workers' and sub-contractor contracts. - The Contractor must ensure that worker training shall include sensitization on SH and SEA.
-PIU, Supervising Consultant Team PIU, Supervising Consultant Team Throughout construction Before the start of work and anytime the contractor hires new employees.
-Cumulative Social Impacts resulting from the implementation of other VEEP project activities in the project area General construction activities - The Contractor shall consult and liaise with the Supervising Consultant and Contractor for the other activities to where possible to synchronize their work schedules with the aim of reducing the cumulative impacts of the projects on the public.
+Problems arising from potential Labour Influx Geneal construction activities The Contractor shall provide a level of cultural sensitization to foreign workers.
+The Contractor must ensure that workers sign the CoC and receive training on SH and SEA.
+PIU, Supervising Consultant Team PIU, Supervising Consultant Team At the start of construction and when required At the start of works and anytime the contractor hires new employees.
+Incidents of sexual harassment (SH) sexual exploitation and abuse (SEA) Construction Operation -Contractor shall maintain and enforce the code of conduct (CoC) for all personnel, including subcontractors for site activities.
+The Code of Conduct will form part of the workers' and subcontractor contracts.
+The Contractor must ensure that worker training shall include sensitization on SH and SEA.
+PIU, Supervising Consultant Throughout construction Labour Management Impacts General construction activities The Contractor shall not engage in discriminatory hiring practices.
+The Contractor must follow all labour and OHS legislation and guidelines.
+The Contractor will adhere to the LMP.
+PIU, Labour Department, Supervising Consultant Throughout construction Cumulative Social Impacts resulting from the implementation of other VEEP project activities in the project area General construction activities - The Contractor shall consult and liaise with the Supervising Consultant and Contractor for the other activities to where possible to synchronize their work schedules with the aim of reducing the cumulative impacts of the projects on the public.
 PIU, Supervising Consultant When required